Ultimate Guide to Organizing, Packing, and Moving Your Kitchen

 Packing the Pantry

 For your pantry essentials, the main objective is to distinguish between items that are perishable and those that aren't.
 With perishables, donate what you can't take with you and store the rest in coolers for the journey.
-When it comes to non-perishables, select medium-sized boxes and be mindful not to overfill them.
+Regarding non-perishables, select medium-sized boxes and be mindful not to overfill them.
 Arrange heavier staples like canned goods at the bottom of the box, placing lighter items above.
 Studies indicate that well-organized spaces can significantly reduce stress, so use this time to streamline your pantry, retaining only the items that truly meet your needs.

 Packing Cookware